brunomaga/brunomaga.github.io/_drafts/2024-01-19-Mixture-of-Experts.md

 Behind this success is the fact that MoEs provide better training scaling and faster inference due to **sparsity**, yielding better model accuracy for the same compute budget or parameter count.
 The scaling and analysis of training large non-sparse (dense) models have been already covered in [Scaling Laws for Neural Language Models](https://arxiv.org/abs/2001.08361), [Scaling Properties of Speech Language Models](https://arxiv.org/abs/2404.00685) and [Emergent Abilities of Large Language Models](https://openreview.net/forum?id=yzkSU5zdwD).
-In this post, we will go through an historical overview of training and fine-tuning of sparse models and MoEs and provide a [implementation on PyTorch](#implementation-on-pytorch) and an [implementation on DeepSpeed](#implementation-on-deepspped) of a large-scale distributed Switch Transformer MoE.
+In this post, we will go through an historical overview of training and fine-tuning of sparse models and MoEs and provide an [implementation on PyTorch](#implementation-on-pytorch) and an [implementation on DeepSpeed](#implementation-on-deepspped) of a large-scale distributed Switch Transformer MoE.
 We will go through the following publications:

 - [1991 Adaptive Mixture of Local Experts](#1991-adaptive-mixture-of-local-experts)
 - [2014 Learning Factored Representations in a Deep Mixture of Experts](#2014-learning-factored-representations-in-a-deep-mixture-of-experts)